 The following management tools are available for download and printing by parenting service providers to help conduct and promote their programs.
-Upgrades for Acrobat Reader software are available at no change at Adobe.com.
+Upgrades for Acrobat Reader software are available at no charge at Adobe.com.

 Child Welfare Information Gateway This flier provides information on the Child Welfare Information Gateway, a service of the Children's Bureau in the Department of Health and Human Services.
 Through printed media and their website, the Child Welfare Information Gateway provides publications and online databases on a range of topics to include child abuse prevention, family preservation, foster care, domestic and intercountry adoption, search and reunion, and more.
 The flier is also available in Spanish.